willasm/vc-weather/README.md

 ## Daily Notes Template Macros
 These special macros are specifically used in your daily notes template.
-They allow for the expansion of the macros weather data in any one of 14 future/past days.
-In order for this to work your daily notes file name must be in the format `YYYY-MM-DD` (This is the default in Obsidian).
+They allow for the expansion of the macros weather data in any one of 14 future/past days. ~~In order for this to work your daily notes file name must be in the format `YYYY-MM-DD` (This is the default in Obsidian)~~.
 For a detailed complete list of available macros in table form see [Macros.md](./Documentation/Macros.md#daily-note-macros)

+Changed: Now supports extended file names.
+Thanks to [heycalmdownr](https://github.com/heycalmdownr) for the PR

+- Modified Daily Notes template macros to support filename postfixes
+- Previously only supported exact YYYY-MM-DD format, now supports any filename that starts with YYYY-MM-DD

+### File Name Examples
+The following filename formats are now supported:
+- `2024-03-20.md`
+- `2024-03-20-Wednesday.md`
+- `2024-03-20-daily.md`
+- `2024-03-20-notes.md`

 [Table of Contents](#table-of-contents)